Updated July 2023

-There are so many SEO tools out there, it can be hard to discern which are a fit for your business.
+There are so many SEO tools out there that it can be hard to discern which ones your business should be using.
 Small businesses have plenty of resources and guides, since they’re often limited by budget and looking to handle some tasks on the fly.
-But enterprise-level companies require more expansive tools to handle their SEO needs, since site structures, search/traffic volumes — and budgets — are typically much greater.
+But enterprise-level companies require more expansive tools to handle their SEO needs, since site structure and search/traffic volume tend to need something a bit more robust.

-The great thing about SEO for an enterprise-level business is that you start, if not on third base, at least on first or second base.
+The great thing about SEO for an enterprise-level business is that you start at least a couple of steps ahead.
 Most enterprise domains contain many pages that, with a little on-page optimization and link building, can easily make up ground in the rankings against competitors.
 And with those bigger budgets for SEO, they can afford high-quality tools to accomplish their SEO goals.

-Here are our top 10 picks to help you get the job done.
+Whether you’re working with a digital marketing agency or you’re DIYing, here are our top 20 picks to help you get the job done.

-A big company needs a complete tool that can perform research, execute tasks and maintain SEO strategy.
-These four applications provide centralized, all-in-one SEO management for today’s enterprise-level marketing departments.
+A big company needs a complete tool that can perform research, execute tasks, and manage a complex SEO strategy.
+These six applications provide centralized, all-in-one SEO management for today’s enterprise-level marketing departments.
 We’ve summarized their capabilities to help you narrow down on the best one for you.